HomerReid/scuff-em/doc/docs/examples/ImplicitSubstrate/ImplicitSubstrate.md

 simply add the option `--substrate MySubstrate.substrate` to the <span class=SC>scuff-static</span> command line.

+You may set the environment variable `SCUFF_SUBSTRATE_PATH` to define a colon-separated list of directories in which to search for `.substrate` files.
+(The current working directory is always searched first.)

 ## First computational example: Electric fields near a charged metallic plate

 In this simple example, I consider a small finite-size metallic plate